Superbloom at The Tower Of London

 Hence, the giant slide.

-It’ll be made of stainless steel (not platinum), and will take you down from the castle walls at record speed into the flower-filled moat.
-Once you’re down there, you’ll be able to wander through some specially carved out paths to take in the flowers up close, while a sound installation soundtracks the whole scene.
-It’s also somewhere that’ll bear a repeat visit, as the different flowers will bloom in different months.
+It’s made of stainless steel (not platinum), and takes you down from the castle walls at record speed into the flower-filled moat.
+Once you’re down there, you can wander through some specially carved out paths to take in the flowers up close, while a sound installation soundtracks the whole scene.
+It’ll be worth returning to later, too, as the different flowers will bloom in different months.
+To cap it all off, they’re staying open late on certain evenings throughout the summer, and KERB’s running a street food market right next to it if you want to grab a bite.

 Tickets are available now, and if you go for the top tier you’ll also get admission to the Tower itself afterwards, feat. the Crown Jewels, the spot where Anne Boleyn got the chop, and the Beefeaters’ pub.